catalinred/catalinred.github.com/_posts/2011-09-04-just-another-awesome-css3-buttons.markdown

 The icons are added using the `:before` [pseudo-element](/before-after-pseudo-elements).
 Therefore, you won't see any icons in browsers like IE7 and below, but the buttons will look good yet.

 Different operating systems and different browsers means different rendering for the HTML entities we used as icons.
-If you want to use another icons instead, you could try something like [Pictos](http://pictos.drewwilson.com/).

 ![Browser support](/dist/uploads/2011/09/css3-buttons-across-browsers.png)